-How does Eat, Sleep, Learn, Play! work?
+Eat, Sleep, Learn, Play!

 What you can do to help

-Just £5 – the price of a sandwich and a coffee – will pay for a blanket to help keep a child warm at night or books and toys to help give them a better start and let them play like other children.
+Just £5 – the price of a sandwich and a coffee – could pay for a blanket to help keep a child warm at night or books and toys to help give them a better start and let them play like other children.

 Together we can give children here at home a real chance.